-Mon, 16/05/2022 from 11:00 - 12:30 in Zoom MeetingJoin Joan and Michele with your weights, mats and water in the comfort of your own home each Monday at 11.00 am.
-We are staying online for these weekly classes to facilitate as many of you who wish to continue with these hugely popular classes.
+Mon, 03/10/2022 from 11:00 - 12:30 in Zoom MeetingJoin Joan and Michele with your weights, mats and water in the comfort of your own home each Monday at 11.00 hrs We are staying online for these weekly classes to facilitate as many of you who wish to continue with these hugely popular classes.
 However, you will have to be a registered paid-up member of U3A Limerick to join in.
 Let us know by email at firstname.lastname@example.org if you want to be a member.
-The membership fee is €20 per person or €30 for a couple.
+The annual membership fee is €20 per person or €30 for a couple.
+Membership is from 1st November to 31st October.
 The contact for paying is Maura Turner at email@example.com.
 If you have difficulty finding the €20, just let Maura know.
 Joan Conran, a U3A member, is an experienced fitness instructor and qualified to work with older folk.
 She will work on issues of mobility, strength and balance designed to ease your limbs and muscles safely into action.
 Michele Ryan, another U3A member, is an experienced Yoga teacher and will offer a guided deep relaxation to complement the physical exercises.
 For this you will need somewhere comfortable to lie or sit on.

 Wed, 11/05/2022 from 14:30 - 15:30 in UL Access Campus, Unit J, LEDP, Roxboro RoadThe Dome of Florence Cathedral (1417-36) - A story of both artistic and human dimensions.
 The talk will provide a compelling story and history of one of the greatest structural engineering achievements of the Renaissance.
 It will also provide a lively picture of Florence in the early 1400s and the Renaissance adventures of Brunelleschi and his rising dome.
 Margaret Clarke's primary degree is a Bachelor of Arts and she has an MA in Art History.
 She has spent some time in Bridgewater State College, Boston studying Renaissance Art and Architecture.
 She has also taught evening classes in the History of Renaissance Art and Architecture at Limerick School of Art and Design for a number of years.